What is Motor Neuron Disease MND:-

 Usually the onset of motor neurone disease is gradual but younger patients may show a more rapid progression.
 The average life expectancy is 2–4 years from diagnosis but some people succumb within a matter of months, while others live up to 20 years or (in rare cases) beyond.

-According to Ayurveda, Motor Neuron Diseases is a caused by Vitiation of Vata Roga and Kshaya Roga.
+According to Ayurveda, Motor Neuron Diseases is caused by the Vitiation of Vata Roga and Kshaya Roga.
 Vata dosha is responsible for the respiratory, blood, lymphatic, excretory, and reproductive systems functioning.
-It also responsible for functioning of the brain.
+It is also responsible for the functioning of the brain.
 It also controls the secretion of various chemical neurotransmitters and hormones.
-The modification from having a normality in life is due to the impediment in its sensory and motor activities by other doshas (Pitta and Kapha), or Dushyas like dhatus or Malas, thus leading to the disease.
-In such case, the vata becomes teemed by kapha dosha, thus leading to reduced activity, faintness, and spasm.
-In Ayurveda its comes in to the under the class called as Kashta Saadhya Vyadhi (difficult to cure).
+The modification from having normality in life is due to the impediment in its sensory and motor activities by other doshas (Pitta and Kapha), or Dushyas like dhatus or Malas, thus leading to the disease.
+In such cases, the Vata becomes teemed by Kapha dosha, thus leading to reduced activity, faintness, and spasms.
+In Ayurveda, it comes into the under the class called Kashta Saadhya Vyadhi (difficult to cure).

-It’s always tough to handle MND and results depend upon type of MND.
-In most of the cases due to lack of early diagnosis patients nerve damaged had worsen his/ her mobility and other communication abilities.
-But in cases with early diagnosis very good results can be achieved with suppressing the progression of disease and improving the quality of life.
+It’s always tough to handle MND and results depend upon the type of MND.
+In most of the cases due to lack of early diagnosis patients' nerve damaged had worsened his/ her mobility and other communication abilities.
+But in cases with early diagnosis, very good results can be achieved by suppressing the progression of disease and improving the quality of life.

 Treatments include mild external therapies and specific head therapies along with internal medicines.
 Treatment course depends upon patients response to medicines.